boredsquirrel/ublock-allowlist/README.md

 3. Now you can import this list under "My Rules"
 4. Open some websites, using the Addon popup (see first screenshot) you can unblock javascript
-5. These unblocks are temporary !!!
-(For whatever reason).
-Go to the UBO Settings page, "My Rules" and "Commit" your changes to the list
+5. These unblocks are temporary, use the lock icon to apply them permanently

 ![screenshot](https://github.com/boredsquirrel/ublock-allowlist/blob/main/images/ubo-settings.jpg?raw=true)